iPhone charging port broken: check out your options in this blog!

 iPhone charging port replacement

-We recommend dropping by a professional phone specialist (for example, ThePhoneLab – check here for a branch near you).
+We recommend stopping by a branch of ThePhoneLab – check here for a branch near you.
 At ThePhoneLab, we do a diagnostic to find out why your iPhone stops charging.
 A diagnosis is always free of charge.
 After this you are not obliged to move on to repair, but of course you can!
 We can make sure your iPhone is charging again in no time.
-Make your appointment here:
+Make your appointment here by clicking on the repair price: